Table of Contents

 Slack Free plan

 Slack has had a freemium strategy since its debut.
 However, the Free plan only includes a few basic functions with significant limits.
-The most important functions available in this plan — although in limited form — involve searching your message history, integrating your favorite apps, and making video and audio calls.
+The most important functions available in this plan — although in limited form — involve searching your message history to the past 90 days and file storage, integrating your favorite apps, and making one-on-one video and audio calls.
+Although this is an improvement in the terms of limit in numbers, there’s a limit on days.
+So, what you’ll do if you need some data from four or six months ago?

 What do you get with Slack’s Free plan?
 What are the limitations of Slack’s Free plan?